 GET THE FULL WHITE PAPER HERE: DOWNLOAD WHITE PAPER PDF

-When problems occur with labeling equipment, some of us have a tendency to blame the machine and start adjusting.
+When problems occur with a labeling machine, some of us have a tendency to blame the machine and start adjusting.
 True, there are often machine based issues.
 They get out of adjustment, wear or even break.
 But the materials can cause a lot of issues too.
 This month I want to talk about some common problems that can occur with pressure sensitive labeling equipment.

 In most case, labels are supplied on a backing web of coated paper.
 This paper needs good tensile strength which allows it to be pulled through the labeler.
 Strong as it is, any damage such as a slight nick in the edge or an excessively deep diecut will rob it of almost all its strength.

-Nicks can occur during handling of the label roll or while in the labeling equipment.
+Nicks can occur during handling of the label roll or while in the labeling machine.
 As the label web passes over the various guide and nip rollers any misalignment of the rollers will move the web out of its desired path.
 Some operators and even mechanics will try to use guide collars on the rolls to force the web to the desired position.
 This seldom works as expected.
 It usually drags along the web edge causing nicks and weak spots.

 Another cause of web breakage is improper die cutting.
 At the converter a knife must cut completely through the label without cutting into the web.
 If it cuts too deeply, into the web, it will cause a weak spot.
 The depth of cut may be checked with a felt tip marker.
 Place a section of web with not labels on a sheet of white paper.
 Rub the marker over the suspect areas.
 If it is cut, the ink will bleed through to the paper below.